rquinterof/assemble-helper-breaklines/readme.md

-## assemble-helper-breaklines
+# assemble-helper-breaklines

-This helper allows you transform the regular breakline notation '\n', into html tag '<br />', if it's present on the data-json file.
+This helper allows you transform the regular breakline notation `\n`, into html tag `<br />`, if it's present on the data-json file.

 ## Install